codacy/codacy-coverage-reporter/docs/index.md

 ```

 !!! tip
-    You can also upload all your reports dynamically using the command `find`.
+    You can also find and upload all your reports dynamically using the command `find` with a regular expression.
 For example:

     ```bash
     bash <(curl -Ls https://coverage.codacy.com/get.sh) report \